Sector Data

 The sector has made a sizeable contribution to the UK economy for many years and remains an important sector, both directly and by supporting substantial added value in downstream industries and related supply chains.
 By far the largest economic contribution comes from oil and gas production.

 In 2023, total UK extractive industry gross value added (GVA) is currently estimated to have been £14 billion, down from £19 billion in 2022, with oil and gas production and associated support service activities accounting for over 85% of the sector’s GVA [1].
 Other data (from ONS and NSTA) suggest the sector's GVA is likely to have been far higher in 2022; see, for example, Table 2 below.
-It is also likely to have been under reported in earlier years.
+A recent ONS article indicates significant upwards revisions of the upstream oil and gas data given here for 2021 and 2022, at least, are to be expected when Blue Book 2024 is published.

 Construction minerals, principally crushed rock and sand and gravel aggregates, represent the largest materials flow in the UK.
 The market for these minerals depends upon the level of UK construction activity and longer-term construction-related demand.